rnaveensrinivas/Linux/README.md

    command > output.txt 2> error.txt
    ```
    This command redirects **standard output** to `output.txt` and **standard error** to `error.txt`.

+   Again it's **not one continuous redirection**, command to output to error!
+Each of these are independent.

 4. **Combining output and error into one file**:
    ```bash